TechGrounds-Cloud8/cloud8-Rolfsijtema/week4cloud8/AWS-01 Global Infrastructure.md

 There is region specific pricing.
 Oregon and Virginia are the cheapest regions.

-Down side: more latency when ur located further away from a server.
+Down side: more latency when ur located further away from a server/region.